emb-riscv/specs-markdown/memory-map.md

 Each hart has its own separate control block; all HCBs map to the same address, the internal logic being able to distinguish between them based on the ID of the hart requesting access;
 thus each hart can access only its own hart control block.
+Same for the Hart Interrupt Controller.

 (the addresses are preliminary, need more work to find a solution easy to decode)